Simulation studies related to the particle identification by the forward and backward RICH detectors at Electron Ion Collider: Forward dual radiator RICH (dRICH)

 \section{Forward dual radiator RICH (dRICH)}

 In general, the dRICH configuration is very similar to the one from the YR.
-A substantial effort was made though in order to accommodate such an apparatus in the overall tight space available for the ATHENA detector in RHIC IP6 Interaction Region and to quantify its expected performance.
+A substantial effort was made to accommodate such an apparatus in the overall tight space available for the ATHENA detector in the RHIC IP6 Interaction Region and to quantify its expected performance.